elioamicarelli/about-insiders-analytics/index.md

 **The information shared and produced by Insiders Analytics does not constitute financial and/or investment advice.
 Data and analyses presented by Insiders Analytics may be subject to errors, you are always strongly encouraged to conduct your own financial research**.

-# Analyses
+# **Analyses**

-This section describes the different analyses [reported on twitter @insidersanalyt1](https://twitter.com/insidersanalyt1)
+This section describes the different analyses [you can find on Insiders Analytics twitter account @insidersanalyt1](https://twitter.com/insidersanalyt1)

 ## Daily Reports